maciejkula/sbr-go/readme.md

 ```
 make
 ```
 in the installation directory.
 This wil download the package's native dependencies.
+On both OSX and Linux, the resulting binaries are fully statically linked, and you can deploy them like any other Go binary.

-On OSX, the resulting libraries (in `./lib`) must be available and in the dylib loading path at runtime.
+If you prefer to build the dependencies from source, run `make source` instead.